Alabama Interfaith Refugee Partnership

 Direct Support of Refugees and Asylum-seekers

 We also provide direct support of refugees and asylum-seekers.
 We have provided support for a refugee family from Colombia, collected donations to send to Rohingya refugees in Bangladesh and to support refugees in Syria, and sponsored an asylum-seeking family from Angola, among other initiatives.
-We are currently working to sponsor an asylum seeker from Haiti.
+We are currently sponsoring an asylum-seeker from Haiti, and also assisting other asylum-seekers as needs are identified.

 How Can YOU Help?